Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ```
 shouldgetexp address
-used in battle_sub_seq script 276 to determine if any pokemon should get experience, jumps to "address" otherwise
+used in battle_sub_seq script 276 to determine if any pokemon should get experience, jumps to "address" otherwise.  this is also the command that calculates experience for some reason.
 - address is the address to jump to if nobody gets experience

+address: 0x0223E6A0
 ```
 </details>
 <details>